ci-richard-mcelhinney/nhaystack/readme.md

   enumeration values for the control point

 It is assumed that `siteRef` and `equipRef` are optional and can be filled in later via other CRUD ops by the end user.
-The `axStation` and `axHistoryId` should be used to obtain listings of the orphaned `point` entities so they can be associated with the correct `site` and `equip`.
+The `n4Station` and `n4HistoryId` should be used to obtain listings of the orphaned `point` entities so they can be associated with the correct `site` and `equip`.